 - Help keep you on track with your marketing goals

-By using KPI’s, you know that you are always following the path to your marketing goals.
-It is advisable that you keep a list of your marketing goals with you while planning your KPI’s so that you have everything coordinated.
+By using marketing KPIs, you know that you (or your marketing team) are always following the path to your marketing goals.
+We advise that you keep a list of your marketing goals with you while planning your KPIs so that you have everything coordinated.

-Keeping your KPI’s in line with your marketing goals will help you measure your profit and keep up with your profit/loss.
-For example, if one of your key performance indicators is to save money on inventory for the month, you should see your spending metric going down in the “loss” column.
+Keeping your KPIs in line with your marketing goals will help you measure your profit and keep up with your profit/loss.
+For example, if a key performance indicator is to save money on inventory for the month, you should see your spending metric going down in the “loss” column.

 What is Profit?

 Simply put, profit is the amount of revenue you are generating after all of your expenses, inventory, and other expenses are subtracted.
-Profit is not measured in percentages like other metrics, so you have to do simple math to see what your profit is.
-In essence, profit is what is what is referred to as “the bottom line.”
+Profit is not measured in percentages like other metrics, so you have to do simple math to see your profit.
+In essence, profit is what is referred to as “the bottom line.”

 Return on Investment